sbha/readdir_xl/README.md

 ## Introduction

-R can quickly and easily combine multiple sheets from multiple Excel files into a single data frame.
+R can quickly and easily aggregrate data from multiple sheets from multiple Excel workbooks into a single data frame.
 A custom function combining functions from the `tidyverse` and `readxl` packages provides a template that can be adapted and expanded to handle many different data specific situations.

 ## Usage